International Journal of Applied Dental Sciences

 Results: Smokeless tobacco users had highest mean DMFT (9.06±2.37) followed by smokers and non-tobacco users.
 The tobacco users with high Streptococcus mutans count had higher caries prevalence as compared to non-tobacco users.
 A statistically significant relation was found between caries prevalence and tobacco use.

 Conclusion: The results revealed increased number of Streptococcus mutans count in smokeless tobacco users followed by smokers and non-smokers which may indicate increased caries susceptibility among tobacco users.

 How to cite this article:

-Manisha Koul and Alok Pandey.
+Manisha Koul, Alok Pandey.
 Association of tobacco habits with dental caries and Streptococcus mutans count.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 479-483.
+Int J Appl Dent Sci 2019;5(2):479-483.